nomemory/andreinc-site/_pages/about.markdown

 I consider myself primarily a Java guy, but I have a soft spot for C and Kotlin.
 I can also *speak* python and start conversations in C++ (although the natives accuse me of having a thick foreign accent).
 During my career, or as a student, I've flirted with Scala and rust, never got to the next level, so we've ended up "just friends".
 For more professional information, please check my [linkedin profile](https://www.linkedin.com/in/andrei-n-ciobanu-50708611/).

-I usually blog about Java, math and CS undergrad curricula.
+I usually blog about Java, math, and Computer Science curricula.

-Other than programming, I am a chess enthusiast and I love to listen and discover hidden musical gems.
+Other than programming, I am a chess enthusiast, I love to listen to and discover hidden musical gems.